 Scrimshaw: Shipboard Art of the Whalers

-Installed in the Museum mid-May, this is a sumptuous “permanent” exhibition of the best, most representative, and most compelling curiosities of our vast scrimshaw holdings — a generous selection drawn from the world’s largest and greatest collection.
+Installed in 2012, this is a sumptuous “permanent” exhibition of the best, most representative, and most compelling curiosities of our vast scrimshaw holdings — a generous selection drawn from the world’s largest and greatest collection.
 The exhibition is the partial result of 25+ years of cataloguing and research.

 The exhibition presents the scrimshaw itself in all its unique and occupationally rooted glory.
 Many of the pieces are on exhibit for the first time; many others have not been on public display for decades.
 The exhibition also shows some of the pictorial sources of the whalers’ work; it traces such topical themes as symbolic patriotic figures, American naval prowess, portraiture, fashion plates, ethnic diversity, the Napoleonic mystique, and the whale hunt itself; it features works by English, Scottish, Azorean, Cape Verdean, African-American, Continental European, Eskimo, Pacific Islander, and Japanese practitioners; and it illustrates some of the tools and mainstream methods of engraving ivory and bone, and constructing “built” scrimshaw at sea.

 In conjunction with this exhibition, the Museum has published a catalogue of our collection, entitled Ingenious Contrivances, Curiously Carved: Scrimshaw in the New Bedford Whaling Museum, by Stuart M. Frank, Ph.D.
 Available online and in the Museum store.

 Fakeshaw Database Search this database of fakeshaw, a category of synthetic, machine-manufactured, mass-produced objects intended to resemble scrimshaw.

 Virtual Tours: Scrimshaw – Museum digital scholarship project by Teressa P. L’Heureux, University of Maine History Department